DanielTuazon/Inventory-Management-System/README.md

 # Inventory-Management-System
-A dynamic flexible Inventory Management System composed of PHP,d
+A dynamic and flexible Inventory Management System website.

 This is a project that is made up of or comprising of HTML, CSS, JAVASCRIPT, PHP, MYSQL as the main languages.
 And assisting these languages are JSON, AJAX, PDO, BOOTSTRAP.